inet-framework/inet/doc/src/users-guide/ch-adhoc-routing.rst

 DYMO
 ----

-The DYMO (Dynamic MANET On-demand) routing protocol is successor to the AODV routing protocol.
-DYMO can work as both a pro-active and as a reactive routing protocol, i.e. routes can be discovered just when they are needed.
+The DYMO (Dynamic MANET On-demand) routing protocol is the successor to the AODV routing protocol.
+DYMO can work as both a proactive and a reactive routing protocol, i.e. routes can be discovered just when they are needed.

-The :ned:`Dymo` module type implements DYMO, based on the IETF draft *draft-ietf-manet-dymo-24*.
+The :ned:`Dymo` module type implements DYMO, based on the IETF draft "draft-ietf-manet-dymo-24".

 :ned:`DymoRouter` is a :ned:`ManetRouter` with the routing module type set to :ned:`Dymo`.